-Zoë applies herself assiduously to her clients’ cases and combines being “very quick to get to grips with matters” with “a keen eye for detail” whilst she also “ensures that she is always contactable” and is “easy to work with”.
-But what sets Zoë apart from her peers is the way in which she “builds incredible faith in her clients”.
+Zoë applies herself assiduously to her clients’ cases and combines being “very quick to get to grips with matters” with “a keen eye for detail”, such that “her work is flawless”, whilst she also “ensures that she is always contactable” and is “easy to work with”.
+But what sets Zoë apart from her peers is her “excellent rapport” and the way in which she “builds incredible faith in her clients”.
 She is “good at keeping everybody focused”, “very calm”, “very approachable, and very keen to see a good result for the client”.
 Zoë understands and reflects her clients’ objectives and as a fan of saying what she thinks, she “provides forthright, unwavering advice” communicated in “a nice manner … that clients appreciate”, leaving “[clients] … very impressed with her”.
 She knows that litigation is a war of attrition, understands the importance of strategy and uses her ability to “[deal] with the technical issues very well” to that end, creating and exploiting weaknesses in her opponents.

 Whilst she is particularly recommended for property, trusts and related professional negligence her practice encompasses the broader commercial chancery work that arises against the background of property ventures and relationships which give rise to fiduciary duties, both in traditional and commercial settings.
 She is frequently instructed in cases which involve fraud or call for equitable remedies as her appreciation of where the merit lies lends itself particularly well to cases concerning the exercise of discretion.

 Zoë is also a Member of the Chartered Institute of Arbitrators.